happyjack27/autoredistrict/README.md

 CONTRIBUTION GUIDELINES:
-* I won't merge anything that can be abused - that makes it so the program can be used to gerrymander.
+* I won't merge anything that can be abused - that makes it so the program can be used to gerrymander. it is currently impossible to use the program to gerrymander and it will stay that way.  this means that an otherwise "good" feature might get rejected - so be it.
+this is the #1 rule and it trumps all other considerations.
 * I'll only merge it if it's a definite improvement.
 * keep the code simple and clean - i won't merge if it makes the code unneccessarily complicated or difficult to compile.  (e.g. tons of dependancies)  i don't want code bloat, i want to keep it easy to maintain.